floorford/bootcamp--week-09--react/scripts/01-jsx/README.md

 	- Support iteration and conditions which are often necessary for designing a web page
 	- Allows us to have the interactivy, and flexibility of what's rendered in the browser based on what the user does
 - JSX specifics:
-        - camelCase attributes,
+	- camelCase attributes
 	- `className`: class is reserved word
-        - moustaches: dictate when we are using jsx or js
+	- Moustaches: dictate when we are using jsx or js

 - Structure
 	- Components: one per UI element